angelleye/paypal-woocommerce/readme.txt

 * If you are unsure, you may need to [contact PayPal](https://www.paypal.com/us/webapps/helpcenter/helphub/home/) and request the information.
 Just let them know you need to enable a Payments Pro plugin on your website, but you're unsure whether you should use Website Payments Pro 3.0(DoDirectPayment) or Payments Pro 2.0 (PayFlow).
 They can confirm which one you need to use.

 == Changelog ==

+= 1.4.7.2 - 01.16.2018 =
+* Tweak - Removes unused / commented code that was causing a false flag with the Sucuri service. ([#981](https://github.com/angelleye/paypal-woocommerce/issues/981))

 = 1.4.7.1 - 01.02.2018 =
 * Tweak - Adjusts hook name. ([#975](https://github.com/angelleye/paypal-woocommerce/issues/975))